 The Newcastle Island Experience

-The small passenger ferry runs every half hour between Maffeo Sutton Park and the island dock from March until September.
+The small passenger ferry runs every half hour between Maffeo Sutton Park and the island dock from May until September.
 During the ‘low’ and ‘shoulder’ seasons, hours are limited.

-Please check the current ferry schedule and fees here: Saysutchun Ferry Schedule
+Please check the current ferry schedule and fees here: Saysutchun Ferry Schedule.

 There are 18 walk-in campsites and five group campsites (that accommodate up to 50 guests).
-The island has flush toilets and hot showers.
+The island has flush toilets and coin-operated showers.
 Potable water and food lockers (to keep out the racoons) are also provided.

 The Coastal trail circumnavigates the entire island at a length of approximately 8 km.
 This trail is perfect for those wishing to beach comb or swim along the way.